gatechain/gatechain-docs/en/gatechain-pos.md

  	 * Fetch all income [CLI](/cli/distribution.md#Delegator account fetches  all of its income from consensus account.-api) [API](/API/distribution.md#Delegator account fetches  all of its income from consensus account -command-line)

-  b.Delegator can initiate a “shift delegation” transaction for a given delegation to move GT delegation to another  consensus account
+  b.Delegator can initiate a “shift delegation” transaction for a given delegation to move their GT funds to another consensus account

-   * After the delegation shift, the income at From consensus  account will be settled immeditely.
-But the delegation can not be shifted again from the To consensus account  for a period  of 21 days.
+   * After the delegation shift, the income from the consensus account will be settled immeditely.
+But the delegation can not be shifted again from the consensus account for a period of 21 days.

    * Initiate a shift delegation transaction [CLI](/cli/staking.md#shift delegation-api)  [API](/API/staking.md#shift delegation-command -line)